-If a player’s name does not match what is shown on their roster, please reach out to a HSEL Admin in the er-help discord channel for assistance while the game is still being played.
+If a player’s name does not match what is shown on their roster, please reach out to a HSEL Administrator through the live chat service for assistance while the game is still being played.
 Name discrepancy reports will not be accepted after a match has been completed.

 3.1.1.
 Account Ownership

 Game accounts used in official tournaments must belong to the student participating using that game connection.
 At no point in time may players share accounts with each other or use an account of another person, regardless of if they are in the tournament or not.

 3.1.2.
 School-Purchased Accounts